 - 2017 News

-- QCD and HPC: Professor Derek Leinweber and the Pawsey Supercomputing Centre at UWA have published a video , in which Derek describes his research into lattice field theory and its relationship to the origin of mass - as well as the great importance of up-to-date supercomputing facilities to computationally-intensive research areas.
+- QCD and HPC: Professor Derek Leinweber and the Pawsey Supercomputing Centre at UWA have published two videos (Part 1 and Part 2 ), in which Derek describes his research into lattice field theory and its relationship to the origin of mass - as well as the great importance of up-to-date supercomputing facilities to computationally-intensive research areas.

 - CSSM PhD graduate Dr. Phiala Shanahan was named in this year's "Forbes 30 under 30", and will take up positions at William and Mary College, and JLab.

 - An article on the CSSM, including outlines of recent research findings, was published by "Science in Public" .
 Here is the link to the article.

 - The CSSM is hosting QCD Downunder 2017, at the Cairns Novotel Oasis resort.
 This workshop brings together researchers in non-perturbative field theory, hadron physics and related fields.

 2017 : April

 - An article by Ross Young, describing recent work by Sufian et al on the influence of strange quarks on the electric-charge distribution and magnetic moment of the proton, has been published in Nature .